LZ 130 Graf Zeppelin: Flight 24 – Espionage24. The "espionage trip" of 2 to 4 August 1939, taking over 48 hours and covering , was the longest trip the LZ 130 made. The main goal was to secretly collect information on the British Chain Home radar system. To do this the airship flew northwards close to the British east coast to the Shetland Isles and back. As well as the 45 crew, 28 personnel engaged in the measurements were carried. Lifting off was around 20:53 on 2 August 1939; it overflew Hildesheim at 23:38, seen by very few people.

 According to Breuning's account, Beurle informed them they must not land yet because the British had lodged a diplomatic protest over their actions and a British delegation was at the airfield, with agreement of the German government, to inspect the ship.
 They were under suspicion.
 Beurle told them to wait while they thought of something.
 Shortly, the LZ 130 received instructions.
 They were to hide all the equipment on the ship and not to land at the usual well-lit landing point where a landing team was waiting, but to land at the other end where the "real" landing team was waiting.
 Once they had landed there, the technicians were to get off and they would be replaced by a unit of Sturmabteilung.
 The British delegation waiting at the usual landing place were told that, due to the weather, the airship had to land at another part of the airfield.
 By the time the British reached the airship, the spy crew was on a bus on their way to their hotel.
 Although they searched the ship, the British found nothing suspicious on the ship nor in the decoy SA-crew.
-Breuning's account has been questioned; there is no official record of the British filing a diplomatic protest.
+Breuning's account has been questioned; mechanic German Zettel asserted it was a normal landing and there is no official record of the British filing a diplomatic protest.

 Breuning explained that the trip's results were negative, but not because the British radar was switched off, as Churchill wrote in his memoirs.
-The German General Wolfgang Martini, who was the Chief of Signal Affairs of the Luftwaffe, used a strong, impulsive, broadband radio transmission for determining the "radio-weather", the best wavelengths to use for radio.
+Martini, who was the Chief of Signal Affairs of the Luftwaffe, used a strong, impulsive, broadband radio transmission for determining the "radio-weather", the best wavelengths to use for radio.
 These impulses severely disturbed their highly sensitive receivers in the 10–12 metre waveband.
 Breuning wrote that he repeatedly requested Martini to stop transmitting during the spy trips, to no avail.
 This made it impossible for the LZ 130 to investigate the very wavebands the British were using.
 An alternative account was given after the war by General Martini who had issued the orders for the espionage trip; he told British radar pioneer Edward Fennessy that German naval radar experiments were based on much higher frequency wavebands than the British were using, and that the scientists on board concluded that the signals which they were receiving were not connected with detection equipment.